-Delays in increasing the oil production to 4,000 bopd resulted in the cash inflow in the three months to March 31, 2012 being less than was anticipated and as a result some of the planned capital expenditure had to be pushed back a number of months.
-The amount of capital expenditure incurred in the three months was minimal and significantly less than the same period of 2011.
+Delays in increasing the oil production to 4,000 bopd resulted in the cash inflow in the six months to June 30, 2012 being less than was anticipated and as a result some of the planned capital expenditure was pushed back a number of months.
+The amount of capital expenditure incurred in the six months was significantly less than the same period of 2011.